-According to Article 14XIV, ski trails include areas 30-200 feet wide.
-At Gore Mountain, 4.71.31 miles of trails are less than 30 feet wide.
-Should trails less than 30 feet wide be excluded from the total length of constructed trail calculation (27.43 miles), then Gore would have 22.7326.12 miles of constructed trails out of the 32.9 miles of approved trails and the 40 mile maximum.
+According to Article 14, ski trails include areas 30 200 feet wide.
+At Gore Mountain, 1.31 miles of trails are less than 30 feet wide.
+Should trails less than 30 feet wide be excluded from the total length of constructed trail calculation (27.43 miles), then Gore would have 26.12 miles of constructed trails out of the 32.9 miles of approved trails and the 40 mile maximum.

 b.
-Backcountry, Hiking and Mountain Bike Trails
+Cross-Back-country, Hiking and Mountain Bike Trails

-Gore Mountain has approximately 14.6 miles of groomed cross country ski trails, with terrain ranging from "easiest" to "most difficult."
+Gore Mountain has approximately 14.6 miles of groomed-approved cross-country ski trails averaging 12 feet in width, with terrain ranging from "easiest" to "most difficult."
 The trails form several loops located on the lower part of Gore Mountain, as illustrated on Figure 7, Existing Conditions (South).